 Spectrum management is the active use of spectrum intelligence data to improve performance and lower the operational costs of Wi-Fi networks.
 Information about the severity and duration of interference can be used to calculate its impact on the network and to troubleshoot problems.
 This information can also be stored for back‑in‑time analysis and trending.
 Combined with contextual data such as physical location and systemwide correlation, spectrum management is a powerful, proactive tool that increases WLAN reliability, performance, andsecurity.

 The spectrum intelligence provided by CleanAir technology enables a new level of spectrum management.
-Incontrast to previous spectrum management tools that could understand and adapt only to other Wi-Fi devices and were usually separate from the, the new integrated spectrum management is part of the fabric of the wireless network.
+Incontrast to previous spectrum management tools that could understand and adapt only to other Wi-Fi devices and were usually separate from the wireless network, the new integrated spectrum management is part of the fabric of the wireless network.
 Second-generation spectrum management is fully aware of all the users of the wireless spectrum, and is able to take action to optimize network performance by mitigating or avoiding interference.

 Performance and Reliability